 Unleash Your Pleasure Power: Sex, Sexuality, Orgasms & Taboos

-My experience spending 24 hours in a sexuality and tantra workshop...
+24 hours doesn’t seem all that long, but it can have remarkable effects when immersed in a sexuality and tantra workshop...

 Firstly, just let me say that this post is not particularly intended for those who live and breathe the world of divine sexuality and tantra.
 I'm sure everything I'm about to touch on will seem pretty fundamental and basic to those well inducted into this paradigm.

 One of the main things I wanted to do was open up this topic for discussion; for those who may never have had these thought processes or experiences, and to be as open and authentic about what I've learned on my journey so that others can relate or feel more comfortable exploring similar things on their own path.
 By writing and sharing this, I'm sure it will serve to clarify my own reflections on what I've learned.